This question gets asked a lot “Is bariatric surgery cheating?”. I want to give you my input on this question.

 To me, this question really doesn’t make sense.
 What are you cheating?
 Who are you cheating?
 When you cheat, you’re breaking the rules—and what are the rules for weight loss?
 Fundamentally, there is only one rule to weight loss: create a consistent calorie deficit.
 Weight loss surgery isn’t cheating, and it’s not a shortcut.
 Creating a calorie deficit is the main purpose for weight loss surgery.
 I want to debunk this notion that weight loss surgery is cheating.

-It’s more than eat right and exercise.
+It’s more than just eating right and exercise.

-Maybe it’s too fast and easy?
+Maybe bariatric surgery is cheating because it’s too fast and easy?